surfacesyntacticud/website/content/guidelines/u/oral_language/parataxis_obj.md

 src: guidelines/u/oral_language/parataxis_obj.md
 ---

+The depency relation `parataxis:obj` has been deleted.

-Direct discourse is attached its governor by the relation `parataxis:obj`.
+Direct discourse is attached its governor by the relation `comp:obj` with the features Reported = "Yes".

 >French